 I also used a traverse rod to make opening and closing the shower curtain a little easier.
 I love traverse rods for higher curtains because there is no pulling or tugging on the curtain to close it.
 The taller shower curtain also helps to hide our builder-grade tub/shower surround.
 I wish it was a wall full of beautiful tile and new matte black shower fixtures, but using this shower curtain was definitely cost-effective.

 Painting the ceiling black was a bold risk, but I love it!
 It created so much depth and made the room feel even larger.
 Plus, it’s a great backdrop for this hexagon pendant.
 The high contrast between black and white is always a favorite design choice.
-My $20 vanity light from Lowe’s was perfect to add just enough light but not distract from the new mirror.
+My $20 vanity light from Lowe’s (I found a similar one here) was perfect to add just enough light but not distract from the new mirror.

 Let’s talk budget!
 I planned this guest bathroom update to be budget-friendly from the very beginning.
 It helped that I already had a lot of the bigger materials and design choices – like the pendant light, mirror, and some tile flooring.
 Obviously, I have spent money on these items in the past, but they were leftover from past projects or bought on sale.
 However, I did have a few unexpected issues in the early weeks with our toilet and then running out of floor tile.
 I also hired out for the vanity top and faucet install, as well as moving the vanity light to the adjacent wall.